Mean Streets, by Terrance Dicks

 “And my cells won’t renew in space.
 What would be the point?
 I’d only suffocate all over again.”

-Another in Cutaway Comics’ explorations of unseen parts of Doctor Who history, this goes behind the backrop of both The Three Doctors and more importantly Underworld.
+Another in Cutaway Comics’ explorations of unseen parts of Doctor Who history, this goes behind the backdrop of both The Three Doctors and more importantly Underworld.
 It is about the difficulties of the Minyan princess Malika, who tries to prevent Omega from destroying the planet Minyos and then leads a further attack on him from the planet Draktria in the fourth of four parts.
 I found it a rather right-wing narrative; Malika and her family have been elevated against the common people of Minyos by superior technology supplied by the Time Lords, and the rebellion of the Minyans against their oppressive rulers is stoked by Omega and an evil populist politician.
 The Draktria chapter is straight from the playbook of great powers recruiting loyal but doomed native troops from the colonies.
 The writer does not seem conscious of the tropes that he has put into the story… The art is generally good but Ridgway doesn’t always get his characters’ faces consistent.

 You can get Omega here, along with a DVD and an audio version starring Brian Blessed; unfortunately I don’t have those as I bought it from the Cutaway stall at Gallifrey One.